 CEO & Founding Partner

 Evelyn Isaia had a successful career in private wealth management spanning over 30 years.
-She travelled extensively throughout Latin America and Europe building relationships with individuals and families.
+She traveled extensively throughout Latin America and Europe building relationships with individuals and families.

 Ever since she was a teen, Evelyn always devoted a portion of her time to volunteer for causes that resonated deeply with her.
 Personal experiences drove her on a mission to help empower women and to help them find a path to economic self reliance.